Thousands out to start season with a bang

 Despite the wind and the low cloud the group "hadn’t seen the duck numbers" they had expected.

-"We’ll stay for the next couple of hours and we might come back for a night shoot but go to a different pond."
+"We’ll stay for the next couple of hours and we might come back for a night shot but go to a different pond."

 For 12-year-old Owen Bennie, duck-shooting gave him a day off school.